hpalin2/SeniorDesignProject/notebooks/Jeremy/README.md

 I performed an End-to-End test of the ESP32 publishing messages to the Raspberry pi.
 I hosted the application locally on the pi and also configured it to run the mosquitto broker on startup.
 I was able to stream mock suction messages from the esp32 to the raspberry pi and observe the UI change in real-time.

 I also got the Pi touchscreen setup and running our application.
 Next for the software portion, we need to rework our logic on determining if suction is on unnecessarily or not.
 In addition, I want to find a way to host our application on lan so that I don't have to open it up on a browser every time.

+**2025-11/10 - Raspberry Pi Kiosk Mode**

+---

+I started the application on the pi in kiosk mode using this command: firefox --noerrdialogs --disable-infobars --kiosk http://localhost:PORT

+To exit, just do ALT-F4

+Once we have our full system testing and the database schema finalized, I'll look to create a script that will make the pi auto start in kiosk mode on boot.

+I need to rebuild and reseed the suction database on the pi.